TheGlitch1/EFCore-Azure/README.md

   The migrations features in EF Core provide a way to incrementally update the database schema to keep it in sync with the application data model while preserving existing data in the database.
 	Migration inclides command-line tools, see bellow same commande-line to generate your first migration.

-  > If using EF Core 3.x you must be installed `dotnet-ef' commande-line as a global or local tool.
-Most developers will install `dotnet ef` as a global .
+  > If using EF Core 3.x you must be installed `dotnet ef` commande-line as a global or local tool.
+Most developers will install `dotnet ef` as a global

 		`dotnet tool install --global dotnet-ef`
 		`dotnet add package Microsoft.EntityFrameworkCore.Design`